ITensor/website/docs/tutorials/primes/main.md

  * `noprime(ITensor)` - sets prime level of an ITensor to zero

- * `mapPrime(ITensor, inta, intb)` - changes prime level on all indices of an ITensor having level inta to level intb.
+ * `mapprime(ITensor, inta, intb)` - changes prime level on all indices of an ITensor having level inta to level intb.

 ## An Exercise in Priming: Unitary Rotations